rocwang/landing/src/posts/cash-launcher.md

 * Stack: render the selected banknote as a stack of money.
 Users swipe up to dispense the banknote.

 The app is built with Vue 3.
 Routing is handled by vue-router.
 To achieve the best performance on mobile, the rendering of banknote stacks is built with [konva][konva], an HTML 2d canvas library. rxjs is used to help pipe data from user actions and device orientation events to WebSockets.

-# Server
+## The Server

-This is a WebSocket server that transforms the controlling data from [the web client][client] to operate the cash launcher from Raspberry Pi.
+The server is an HTTPS + WebSocket server that transforms the controlling data from the web client to operate the cash launcher from Raspberry Pi.

 It uses the [ws][ws] library to accept WebSocket connections from the client.
 It has 2 endpoints: `/orientation` and `/velocity`.
 It transforms the device